Yes I Am Student

 Yes I Am Student is a 2021 Indian Punjabi language film directed and produced by Tarnvir Singh Jagpal.
-It stars Sidhu Moosewala, Mandy Takhar and Gill Raunta.
+It stars Sidhu Moose Wala, Mandy Takhar and Gill Raunta.
 The film is written by Gill Raunta.
 The film was released on 22 October 2021.
-This film marked Sidhu Moose Wala's final film in his lifetime before his assassination on 29 May 2022.
+This film marked Moose Wala's final film in his lifetime before his assassination on 29 May 2022.